Manuel Margot Player Props: Rays vs. Reds

 Manuel Margot At The Plate

-- Margot has a double, two home runs and three walks while batting .190.
+- Margot is batting .217 with a double, two home runs and three walks.

-- Margot has gotten a hit in eight of 15 games this season, but he has no multi-hit games.
+- Margot has had a base hit in nine of 16 games this year, and multiple hits once.

-- He has hit a home run in two of 15 games played this year, and in 4.3% of his plate appearances.
+- In 16 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.